ekn394/KPL-Intro-to-Git-and-GitHub/Student_FAQs_Lesson3.md

 If you have Visual Studio Code installed, you can change your default code editor to that by entering the following git command: <br>
 <code>export GIT_EDITOR="code --wait --new-window" </code>

 or if you prefer to use notepad, you can instead enter:

 <code>export GIT_EDITOR="notepad"</code>

+**Update Sept 23, 2021** Those above solutions work for THAT particular session while you are using Git Bash.
+But if you wanted to make those changes more permanent, you could instead type...

+<code>git config --global core.editor "code --wait"</code>
+To use Visual Studio Code more permanently.
+(Yes, you can always switch it to something else if you change your mind)

+or

+<code>git config --global core.editor "notepad"</code>
+To use Notepad permanently.

 <hr>